The following Commercial practice note provides comprehensive and up to date legal information covering:

 The PBA 2011 is an enabling Act which gives ministers the power (by secondary legislation) to:

-abolish any of the public bodies set out in the PBA 2011, Sch 1
+abolish any of the public bodies set out in Schedule 1 to the PBA 2011

-merge any of the public bodies set out in the PBA 2011, Sch 2
+merge any of the public bodies set out in Schedule 2 to the PBA 2011

-modify the constitutional arrangements of any of the public bodies set out in the P
+modify the constitutional arrangements of any of the public bodies set out in Schedule 3 to the PBA 2011

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.